achikin/verma.github.io/_drafts/2014-08-22-firebase-with-clojure.md

 I've been working on a Firebase Clojure library called [pani](https://github.com/verma/pani) (hindi word for water).
 Things are flowing (no pun intended) nicely, although Clojure support is lagging behind ClojureScript (since I tend to use the latter more).

 In this post I am going to touch on one aspect of pani.
-What I intend to do is write a function named `listen<` which listens for events on Firebase `refs` and provides a nice way of dealing with them.
+What I intend to do is write a function named `listen` which listens for events on Firebase `refs` and provides a nice way of dealing with them.
 We'd be using `core.async` to deliver these events.

-_I originally intended to deconstruct these delivered value using `core.match`, but it seems like `core.async` and `core.match` [don't play nicely together yet](http://dev.clojure.org/jira/browse/MATCH-96)_.
+_I originally intended to deconstruct these delivered events using `core.match`, but it seems like `core.async` and `core.match` [don't play nicely together yet](http://dev.clojure.org/jira/browse/MATCH-96)_.

 ### First things first
-The function name `listen<` has that angle bracket in it indicating that this function will be returning a `core.async` channel (a good conventions to follow).  _Events_ will be posted to this channel as Clojure vectors.
+The `listen` function will bind to Firebase events and wait for notifications.
+The function will return a `core.async` `chan`.
+Received _Events_ will be posted to this channel as Clojure vectors.
 I will refrain from using certain functions from _pani_ itself to make things clearer (although it could have resulted in more concise code).

 I am not going to show you the requires and stuff since this function will be a part of the _pani_ library and requires have already [been taken care of](https://github.com/verma/pani/blob/master/src/pani/cljs/core.cljs#L1).